mjesper90/CSharp/9_Assignment/README.md

 ## MuSCoW prioritized requirements

  * The player must be able choose between different hostile animals to launch
- * The player must be able to launch a hostile animal with a variable amount of force in a 3-dimensional direction
+ * The player must be able to launch a hostile animal with a variable amount of force
  * The animals must not suffer any harm!
  * The player should be able catch the animal after launch
  * The player could be able to relaunch again to move around on a map